The Halfords Board represented equally by female and male members

 The Board's principal Committees are the Audit Committee, the Nomination Committee and the Remuneration Committee.
 In December 2015, the Board established a Corporate Social Responsibility ("CSR") Committee, comprising of directors and senior management and chaired by a Non-Executive Director.
 Each Committee has its terms of reference approved and regularly reviewed by the Board.
 The terms of reference for the Committees are available on www.halfordscompany.com/investors/governance.
 On the following pages each Committee Chairman reports how the Committee he/she chairs discharged its responsibilities in FY16 and the material matters that were considered.

 Following each meeting of a Committee, the Committee Chairman reports to the Board.
 Whilst not entitled to attend, other Directors, professional advisers and members of senior management attend when invited to do so.
 The Auditor attends Audit Committee meetings by invitation.
 No person is present at Nomination Committee or Remuneration Committee during discussions pertinent to them.
 The Company Secretary acts as the secretary to each Committee.

 A Disclosure Committee, made up of a minimum of two Directors, approves the final wording of market announcements prior to release.
 There were five Disclosure Committees during the period.

-The day-to-day treasury needs of the Group are managed by the Treasury Committee, chaired by the CFO and whose other members are senior members of the finance and treasury teams.
+The day-to-day investment decisions of the Group are approved by an Investment Committee, chaired by the CFO.
+Similarly the treasury needs of the Group are managed by the Treasury Committee, chaired by the CFO, the other members are senior members of the finance and treasury teams.